abhilashraju/reactor/design/reactor.md

 #### The Assembly Line Analogy

 The computation graph can be structure as an assembly line.
 The data will be originated from a Source(Publisher) and lands at a Sink(Subscriber).
-Along the path the data will be subjected to several transformations and filterings.
+Along the path the data may be subjected to several transformations and filterings.

 #### Operators(Maps and Filters)